July 2018 Edition

-- Total employment in the Greater Regina Area was up 0.5% or 650 positions in January to April 2018 over the same period in 2017.
-At the provincial level, year to date employment dropped by -1650 or -0.3%.
-Despite growth in year-to-date Regina employment, year over year employment (April 2018 vs April 2017) dropped by 500 persons.
+- Total employment in the Greater Regina Area was up 0.5% or 750 positions in January to June 2018 over the same period in 2017.
+At the provincial level, year-to-date employment dropped by -1667 or -0.3%, despite a year over year increase of 3,900 in June.

-- After a weak performance in 2017, construction employment bounced back in the first 3 months of 2018.
-Year-to-date April construction employment is up by 1,275 positions from the same period in 2017 on the strength of residential and Regina by-pass construction.
+- After a weak performance in 2017, construction employment bounced back in the first 6 months of 2018.
+Year-to-date June construction employment is up by 1,600 positions from the same period in 2017 on the strength of non-residential construction.

 - The average year-to-date unemployment rate, although remaining low at 5.6%, is up from 5.2% in June 2017.
 Despite job growth, the numbers of unemployed have advanced.
 The average year-to-date number of unemployed is up from 7,700 in June 2017 to 8,400 in June 2018.